 Facebook informs you whenever you change important details on your account.
 So what should you do if you receive a Facebook primary email changed message when you didn’t change it yourself?
-This guide will teach you exactly what you need to do to keep your Facebook account as secure as possible.
+This guide will teach you exactly what to do to keep your Facebook account as secure as possible.

 What is a Facebook Primary Email Changed Notification?

 Whenever you make changes to your account, Facebook sends you a notification via email.
-They do this to ensure that the account owner made the changes and not a hacker.
+They do this to ensure that the account owner made the changes and is not a hacker.
 Facebook should send you one of these messages if you change your email or password or access your account from a new location.